 Planting a tomato garden, or any garden really has never been easier.
 Cinder blocks offer natural holes and slots to bury small plants and can be placed together for bigger plants.
 It’s way cheaper than a nice stone bed.

-You can also get really creative and cover the cinder blocks with veneer or something similar.
-For indoor pots, use tiles to make them blend in with the interior design better.
-Try matching your floor or countertop tiles!
-From Instructables.
+You can also get creative and cover the cinder blocks with veneer or something similar.
+For indoor pots, use tiles that blend in with the interior design better.
+This example is from Instructables.

 Cinder Block Flower Garden

 Here’s a great way to make a cinder block garden appealing.
-Use them to build a wall with adorable slots in random places.
-This flower garden is adorable and eclectic.
+Use cinder blocks to build a wall with adorable slots in random places.
 If you like small plants, this is perfect for displaying them.

 If you’re struggling with finding out what type of plants you want for your cinder block garden, we’ve got you covered.
 You can check out the best indoor plants or where to buy plants online for some more suggestions.

-If you prefer to move your desk a lot, then you should probably do a temporary wood top to make things easier.
+If you prefer to move your desk, then you create a temporary wood top to make it easier to move.
 Don’t forget to put the slots outward so you can use them as shelves.
-Isn’t it a great modern look?

 Cinder Block Painted Shelves